TV Tropes Needs Your Help

 - Henry from Mad Men invents a fake fundraiser as the reason why he's at Betty's house; she ends up having to host a real fundraiser to keep the lie from being exposed.
 (The real reason, of course, is that they're having an affair.)

-- An episode of M*A*S*H had Trapper John and Hawkeye create a fake officer so they could sign their own requisition forms and cut through the red tape.
+- The Season 1 episode "Tuttle" had Trapper John and Hawkeye create a fake officer so they could sign their own requisition forms and cut through the red tape.
 When questioned, they would always come up with an impressive story of what the officer was off doing that kept him from being around, to the point that a General came to the camp to have an award ceremony.
 Rather than come clean about the deception, Hawkeye announced that the officer wasn't coming back because he had heard about wounded soldiers in the jungle and had left to be dropped in by helicopter, having "taken everything he needed with him... except his parachute."

 - Jean Shepherd started his radio career as the overnight host of WOR in New York City.
 He organized gags with his listeners, the most famous of which involved creating a hoax about a non-existent book, I, Libertine, by the equally non-existent author "Frederick R. Ewing", in 1956.
-He told his listeners to go to all the book stores and ask for this book and author.
-Shepherd, Theodore Sturgeon and Betty Ballantine later wrote an actual book of this, with a cover painted by illustrator Frank Kelly Freas, published by Ballantine Books.
+As an attack on the fact that literary best-seller lists counted not just actual sales but also requests for new and upcoming books, he told his listeners to go to all the book stores and ask for this book and author; as planned, I, Libertine soon entered the New York Times best-seller list despite not actually existing.
+Shepherd, Theodore Sturgeon and Betty Ballantine later wrote I, Libertine themselves, with a cover painted by illustrator Frank Kelly Freas, published by Ballantine Books.

 - In the Strong Bad Email "pizza joint", Strong Bad and The Cheat try to make a fake pizza joint to pick up chicks and end up making a real pizza joint in the process.